AdityaKatyal8899/CoWatch-Dev-env/Readme.md

 - **Message Broker:** Redis for Celery coordination.
 - **Database:** PostgreSQL (via SQLAlchemy) for user, room, and metadata management.

-> *Note:* Video segments are currently processed and saved onto local storage, S3 integration is planned for the future.

 ---

 ## 🚀 Getting Started